APT29

 Enterprise | T1027 | .001 | Obfuscated Files or Information: Binary Padding |

-APT29 has used large file sizes to avoid detection.(Citation: SentinelOne NobleBaron June 2021) |
+APT29 used large size files to avoid detection by security solutions with hardcoded size limits.(Citation: SentinelOne NobleBaron June 2021) |

 .002 | Obfuscated Files or Information: Software Packing |